Have you got a young person stressed about NCEA exams at home? These tips should help you help them manage their stress.

 There are plenty of resources for students to get help with NCEA stress.

-- Studyit website – find study and exam tips and support forum Communicate
+- StudyIt website – find study and exam tips and a support forum

 - The Lowdown website – get tips on study stress, and support and help through text or online forums